partizand/gnucashreport/readme.rst

 ----------------

 The library may consider the profitability of accounts taking into account the hierarchy.
-Any asset accounts, not only stock.
+Any asset accounts: deposit, liability, bank, not only stock.
 You can calculate the yield for all time or a specified period.
+You can calculate the portfolio return of the stock or all of the assets.

 You should mark the account of incomes and expenses for calculation of yield.
-Set %invest% in notes of account.
+Set **%invest%** in notes of account.
 Then the account and its descendants will be taken into when calculating profitability.
-If you mark the account %no_invest% in notes, it and its descendants will not be considered in calculating the yield
+If you mark the account **%no_invest%** in notes, it and its descendants will not be considered in calculating the yield

 .. code-block:: python
     # open gnucash book